mcsgeek/bootprep/ARCHITECTURE.md

 ## Purpose

+BootPrep is the activation layer for systems using a default nested Btrfs subvolume layout.

-BootPrep is a command-line utility that prepares a selected writable Btrfs snapshot to become the next bootable system.
+It prepares the boot environment after a selected writable snapshot has been presented by the invoking workflow, allowing that snapshot to become the next bootable system while preserving the existing filesystem layout.

-BootPrep does **not** create snapshots, choose snapshots, perform the Btrfs rollback, or replace the boot loader.
-Instead, it coordinates existing Linux components after a snapshot has been selected so the next reboot enters the intended system state.
+BootPrep does **not** create snapshots, choose snapshots, make snapshots writable, set the Btrfs default subvolume, perform rollbacks, or replace the boot loader.
+Those responsibilities remain with Btrfs, Snapper, or the workflow that invokes BootPrep.

 The BootPrep engine can be called directly or through the included Snapper rollback plugin.